-- Supervise a small research project. - Identify pitfall in someone else's research project. - Study papers well enough to be able to explain them to others. - Write a semi scientific article about a given topic. - Write a review report. - Reflect on their achievements
+- Supervise a small research project. - Identify pitfall in someone else's research project. - Study papers well enough to be able to explain them to others. - Write a semi scientific article about a given topic. - Write a review report. - Reflect on their achievements.

-In the R-track students choose their own topic.
+In the R-track students choose their own topic, and should find an appropriate supervisor from the ICIS staff.